NanoComp/meep/doc/docs/Scheme_User_Interface.md

 If any dimension has the special size `no-size`, then the dimensionality of the problem is essentially reduced by one.
 Strictly speaking, the dielectric function is taken to be uniform along that dimension.

 Because Maxwell's equations are scale-invariant, you can use any units of distance you want to specify the cell size: nanometers, inches, parsecs, whatever.
 However, it is usually convenient to pick some characteristic lengthscale of your problem and set that length to 1.
-See also: [Units](Introduction.md#units-in-meep).
+See also [Units](Introduction.md#units-in-meep).

 ### material